mremtf/assignments/README.md

 # assignments
-A collection of programs wrote to teach introduction level algorithms
+A collection of programs wrote for various classes and teaching material